matthewhand/open-hivemind/README.md

 ## Monitoring

-The `/health` endpoint returns HTTP/200 for monitoring.
+The `/health` and `/uptime` endpoints return HTTP/200 for monitoring.

 ## Docker Support